March 26 Message from President Liz Maw

 While we hope to hold Commencement as planned, we will be gathering feedback from graduating students on their preferences for Commencement planning, decision making, and alternatives.
 Graduates, please stay tuned for that survey.

 We appreciate that actions taken to slow the spread of COVID-19 and flatten the curve of serious illness may weigh directly on you, your families, and your communities.
 If you need assistance dealing with these additional stresses, Julie Cosenza, Director of Student Experience, is available for individual support and referrals.
-Schedule an appointment with her here.

 Thank you for reading this long update, and please let me know if you have further questions, feedback, or ideas.
 We are all in this together.